Why do some people see an increase in LDL on the Bulletproof diet?

-An important question is what does following a “high fat, low carb” diet actually do to the levels of lipids in the blood?
+An important question is what does following a “high fat, low carb” diet actually do to the levels of LDL in the blood?

 In a meta-analysis of several studies, blood triglyceride levels were decreased by an average 2.2 mg/mL, potentially as triglycerides are being broken down into ketone bodies rather than stored.

 Cholesterol (0.9 mg/mL), LDL (0.5 mg/mL) and HDL (0.5 mg/mL) in comparison were all increased in those following high fat, low carb diets.
 5